List of the Best Free Visual Studio Extensions

-Web.config transformations changed the way we configured web sites.
-I remember creating custom configuration tools back in the days.
+Web.config transformations changed the way we configured websites.
+I remember creating custom configuration tools back in the day.
 With SlowCheetah you will be able to transform any xml file based on the active configuration.

 Code cleanup, restructuring as well as a range of other helpful tools is what you will receive after installing CodeMaid.
-The nice thing about CodeMaid is, that it's working on multiple file types and not only C#.
+The nice thing about CodeMaid is, that it works on multiple file types and not only C#.

 Devart is the company behind a lot of components and libraries for .NET.
-While most of their products needs to be purchased, they have an impressive list of Express versions free of charge.
+While most of their products must be purchased, they have an impressive list of Express versions free of charge.
 To mention a few, there's Code Compare, T4 (templates) Editor and Review Assistant (for code reviews).

 VSColorOutput is another extension that you never thought you'd need, but cannot live without once installed.
 The Output window in Visual Studio shows a lot of useful information, but the window is pretty useless without color highlighting.
 Search no more.

-You're probably already using some kind of icon font like FontAwesome, Bootstrap Glyphicons or Meterial icons.
-With Glyphfriend, selecting the right icon becomes piece of cake, using an enriched dropdown as shown below:
+You're probably already using some kind of icon font like FontAwesome, Bootstrap Glyphicons or Material icons.
+With Glyphfriend, selecting the right icon becomes a piece of cake, using an enriched dropdown as shown below: